vsoch/vsoch.github.io/_posts/2022/2022-12-24-reflections.md

 In traditional social situations I was the one out because the noise of the venue was too much, or to be frank, I got really bored really quickly with whatever it is people talk about when they socialize.
-I've felt like I didn't belong in most places for a lot of my life, and I think this took a turning point when I met my best friend and realized he didn't judge me for being silly, messy, or imperfect, and then this awareness was able to trickle out into my regular life where (every so often) I share little bits of my happiness - dancing, creative endeavors, or just acting silly.
+I've felt like I didn't belong in most places for a lot of my life, and I think this took a turning point when I met my best friend and realized he didn't judge me for being silly or imperfect, and then this awareness was able to trickle out into my regular life where (every so often) I share little bits of my happiness - dancing, creative endeavors, or just acting silly.
 I started to realize that my authentic, honest self was not a negative, but a huge positive.
 It brings life to people and ideas.
 It makes the world a little more interesting and fun.
 This by far has been the best